 A change of address is one of the reasons it’s extremely important to have a bankruptcy attorney who cares about each individual client, including you.
 And here’s why:

 As a Memphis bankruptcy lawyer, I know some attorneys ignore their clients once they file.
 It’s hard for them to get a return phone call, let alone a notice of change of address.

+As a law office with a liquidation lawyer Memphis, TN turns to, we will let you know what your best options may be to resolve your debt.
 At our office, it matters to us whether you get all the important information you need at every point.
 We make sure to update the courts for you and keep you informed throughout the process.

 If you’re considering bankruptcy, our Memphis bankruptcy lawyers would love to help.
 Contact us today online or call us at 901-327-2100 to talk with an attorney for free about your situation.